tsellam/Claude/README.md

 This repository contains code, papers and experiments for the Claude project.
-The directories are organizes as follows:
+The directories are organized as follows:

 -  code: contains the code - mostly R, a little bit of C and some Java.

+-  experiments: benchmark and experiments used for CIKM paper

 -  documents: the papers to be written.